 Complications of norovirus infection are not very common.
 If they do occur, they can include the following:

 - Lack of fluid (dehydration) and salt (electrolyte) imbalance in your body.
 This is the most common complication.
-It occurs if the water and salts that are lost in your stools (faeces), or when you have been sick (vomited), are not replaced by your drinking adequate fluids.
+It occurs if the water and salts that are lost in your stools (faeces), or when you have been sick (vomited), are not replaced by you drinking adequate fluids.
 If you can manage to drink plenty of fluids then dehydration is unlikely to occur, or is only likely to be mild and will soon recover as you drink.
 Severe dehydration can lead to a drop in your blood pressure.
 This can cause reduced blood flow to your vital organs.
 If dehydration is not treated, kidney failure may also develop.

 - Lactose intolerance can sometimes occur for a period of time after norovirus infection.
 It is known as secondary or acquired lactose intolerance.
-Your intestinal (gut) lining can be damaged by the episode of infection of the gut (gastroenteritis).
+Your gut (intestinal) lining can be damaged by the episode of infection of the gut (gastroenteritis).
 This leads to lack of an enzyme called lactase that is needed to help the body digest the milk sugar lactose.
 Lactose intolerance leads to bloating, tummy (abdominal) pain, wind and watery stools after drinking milk.
 The condition gets better when the infection is over and the intestinal lining heals.

 - Irritable bowel syndrome is sometimes triggered by a bout of gastroenteritis.